+This is the oldest monarchy in the world.
 The kingdom of Denmark emerged, as a nation, in the eighth century, a maritime power winning the struggle for control of the Baltic Sea.
 In 1397, it joined Norway and Sweden to form the Kalmar Union, which continued until Sweden left the union in 1523.
-The remaining Kingdom of Denmark–Norway then entered into a series of wars in the 17th century that resulted in further loss of territory to the Swedes.
+The remaining Kingdom of Denmark-Norway then entered into a series of wars in the 17th century, which resulted in further loss of territory to the Swedes.

 Stay in touch.
 Get travel tips, updates on my latest adventures and posts on out of the way places, straight to your Inbox.